 The use of drone has allowed to get morphometrics and body condition information of humpback whales

-Studying the morphometry and body condition of the animals in the area can apport key information about the population health in the area.
+Studying the morphometry and body condition of the animals in the area can support key information about the population health in the area.